wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### EXTERNAL_SERIAL_SIZE

 A raw serial number byte that writes X509 serial numbers in unsigned binary to a buffer.
-For all cases, the buffer needs to be at least EXTERNAL_SERIAL_SIZE (32).
-On success, it returns WOLFSSL_SUCCESS.
+For all cases, the buffer needs to be at least `EXTERNAL_SERIAL_SIZE` (32).
+On success, it returns `WOLFSSL_SUCCESS`.
 Note: this is a internal macro that cannot be user defined.

 #### LARGE_STATIC_BUFFERS